Johnny Tsunami: Plot

 Johnny and Sam enjoy surfing and the warm weather in Hawaii, but they decide to return to Vermont along with Tsunami.
 Pete is shocked to see his father in Vermont, and the two have a heart-to-heart talk about Pete's punishment in forbidding his son from snowboarding with his friends.
 Pete admits he went too far in punishing Johnny.
 Tsunami encourages Pete to go easy on Johnny and let him make his own mistakes so he can learn from them.
 Tsunami tells Pete the more he tries to punish Johnny, the more resentful he will be towards his father later in life.
 The next day, Johnny is amazed to learn Tsunami has great snowboarding ability, and they decide to ride the skiers' side of the mountain, where the best rides are.

 Brett and his gang encounter Johnny and Tsunami, and decide to have a one-race challenge between Brett and Johnny Kapahala.
 If Johnny wins the race, then the skiers must share the mountain with the snowboarders.
 If Brett wins, then he is awarded the Tsunami Medal, a prize given to the best surfer in Hawaii.
 Pete encourages Johnny to win the race to keep the medal in the family.
 He wins the race, despite Brett's cheating attempts, allowing him and Emily to begin a relationship.
 Brett's friends congratulate Johnny and are inspired to learn how to snowboard with the Urchins.

 Johnny's parents throw a celebration party.
-Brothers Randy and Ronnie, who own the opposite sides of the mountain, reveal their story as they were the original Sky and Urchin.
+Identical Twin Brothers Randy and Ronnie Edison, who own the opposite sides of the mountain, reveal their story as they were the original Sky and Urchin.
 Their parents divorced long ago and they could not agree on what should happen when they inherited the mountain after their father died 10 years earlier.
 The mountain was split between the two, with the Skies having the best rides.
-Randy and Ronnie decide to reunite the mountain and open a new shop which allows everyone access to the best slopes.
-The brothers thank Johnny for helping them see the error of their ways.
+Randy and Ronnie decide to reunite the mountain and open a new shop called Edison Brothers Air Summit which allows everyone access to the best slopes.
+The brothers thank Johnny for helping them see the error of their ways and the movie ends with Johnny and Emily slow dancing.